 So the kids and I went back to the drawing board to create some Element Jars to include the Sun, Moon, Stars, and Earth.

 Meanwhile, someone reading my blog emailed and asked me if you can use acrylic paint over tempura and I really didn’t know the answer, so we decided it was a perfect opportunity to test acrylic paints on this project and share the results.

-To create these amazing and fun necklaces, you will need to grab some tiny vials that have a ring for a chain.
+To create these amazing and fun element jars, you will need to grab some tiny vials that have a ring for a chain.
 I love these with the cork stop because they are totally adorable and work perfectly for this project as well as other fun necklace ideas.
-Grab a set because once you make one element, you will get addicted to making them all!
-Here are the kind that I buy locally to make my Element Jar Necklaces.

-To do this Element Jar project, you will need the following supplies:
+To do this Element Jar project, you will need the following element jar supplies: